micmejia/bible-dump/NKJV/Jeremiah/Jer 49.md

 The word of the Lord that came to Jeremiah the prophet against Elam, in the beginning of the reign of Zedekiah king of Judah, saying,

 ###### 35
-"Thus says the Lord of hosts: 'Behold, I will break the [^l]bow of Elam, The foremost of their might.
+"Thus says the Lord of hosts: 'Behold, I will break the bow of Elam, The foremost of their might.

 ###### 36
 Against Elam I will bring the four winds From the four quarters of heaven, And scatter them toward all those winds; There shall be no nations where the outcasts of Elam will not go.